Disclaimers and Statements

 The following categories describe different ways that we use and disclose protected health information.
 For each category of uses or disclosures we will explain what we mean and give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose your protected health information will fall within one of the categories.

 - For Treatment: We may use protected health information about you to provide you with treatment or services.
-We may disclose this information about you to doctors, dentists, nurses, technicians, students, or other Health Center personnel who are involved in taking care of you.
+We may disclose this information about you to doctors, dentists, nurses, technicians, students, or other UConn Health personnel who are involved in taking care of you.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to tell the dietitian if you have diabetes so that we can arrange for appropriate meals.
 Different departments or sites of UConn Health also may share protected health information about you in order to coordinate the different things you need, such as prescriptions, lab work and X-rays.
 We also may disclose protected health information about you to people outside UConn Health who may be involved in your continued care, such as family members, nursing service providers or others we use to provide services that are part of your care.
 If we are permitted to do so, we may also disclose or allow electronic access to your protected health information to a health care provider you designate for follow-up care, care coordination, discharge planning and for other treatment purposes.

 - For Payment: We may use and disclose protected health information about you so that the treatment and services you receive at UConn Health may be billed to and payment may be collected from you, an insurance company, a third party or a state or federal program.
 For example, we may need to give your health plan information about surgery you received at UConn Health so your health plan will pay us or reimburse you for the surgery.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 - For Health Care Operations: We may use and disclose protected health information about you for health care operations at UConn Health.
-These uses and disclosures are necessary to run UConn Health Center and make sure that all of our patients receive quality care.
+These uses and disclosures are necessary to run UConn Health and make sure that all of our patients receive quality care.
 For example, we may use protected health information to review our treatment and services and to evaluate the performance of our staff in caring for you.
-We may also combine protected health information about many Health Center patients to decide what additional services UConn Health should offer, what services are not needed, and whether certain new treatments are effective.
-We may also disclose information to doctors, dentists, nurses, technicians, students, and other Health Center personnel for review and learning purposes.
+We may also combine protected health information about many UConn Health patients to decide what additional services UConn Health should offer, what services are not needed, and whether certain new treatments are effective.
+We may also disclose information to doctors, dentists, nurses, technicians, students, and other UConn Health personnel for review and learning purposes.
 We may also combine the information we have with information from other providers of care to compare how we are doing and see where we can make improvements in the care and services we offer.
 We may remove information that identifies you from this set of protected health information so others may use it to study health care and health care delivery without learning who the specific patients are.

 - Business Associates: There may be some services provided by our business associates, such as a billing service, transcription company or legal or accounting consultant.
 We may disclose your protected health information to our business associate so that they can perform the job we have asked them to do.
 To protect your information, we require our business associates to enter into a written contract that requires them to appropriately safeguard your information.